Revisiting transverse momentum broadening in dense QCD media: Sensitivity to IR modeling up to next-to-leading power order REMOVE[via a twist expansion]: GW and HTL comparison

-In the previous Section, as a first step towards an analytic expression for $\cP(\k,L)$ that encompasses the main physical mechanisms, we have expanded the dipole cross-section to leading twist accuracy (see \eqn{eq:S_LT}).
-We would like to emphasize that this contribution is universal for any physical medium model.
-In order to assess the sensitivity of transverse momentum broadening to the non-perturbative infrared (IR) structure of a given model for $\gamma(\q)$, going beyond the first leading term in the twist expansion is mandatory.
+In the previous Section, as a first step towards an analytic expression for $\cP(\k,L)$ that encompasses the main physical mechanisms, we have expanded the dipole cross-section to leading power order (see \eqn{eq:S_LT}).
+In order to assess the sensitivity of transverse momentum broadening to the non-perturbative infrared structure of a given model for $\gamma(\q)$, going beyond the leading power (LP) term is mandatory.
 In what follows, we fix the hard scale of the problem $Q_{s0}$ such that we are only sensitive to the dependence of this expansion with respect to the infrared regulator $\mu_\ast$.
 Consequently, these additional terms are expected to modify the low momentum regime of $\cP(\k,L)$.
-Hence, this will be the explored region in the figures of this Section.
-At this point, we would like to emphasize that the twist expansion is intrinsically different from the Moli\`ere one introduced in the previous Section.
+Hence, this will be the explored region in the figures of this section.
+At this point, we would like to emphasize that the expansion in universal and non-universal terms is intrinsically different from the Moli\`ere one introduced in the previous section.
 In short, the former explores the infrared sector through non-universal contributions, while the latter is a perturbative expansion with model independent terms.